Skip to main content

 node deploy.js

-If everything is working correctly, you should see something like the following:
+If everything is working correctly, you should see something like the following (note that the values may not be exactly the same):

-Step 7: Interact with the smart contract using web3.js
+Step 7: Use Web3.js to Interact with the Smart Contract

-In this step, we will use web3.js to interact with the smart contract on the Ganache network.
+In this step, we will use Web3.js to interact with the smart contract on the development network.

 Create a file named interact.js and fill it with the following code: